stevennt/myai.abn.khoj/documentation/docs/clients/obsidian.md

   3. Click the *Update* button next to Khoj, if available

 ## Troubleshooting
-  - Open the Khoj plugin settings pane, to configure Khoj
+  - Open the Khoj plugin settings pane, to configure ABNCopilot
   - Toggle Enable/Disable Khoj, if setting changes have not applied
   - Click *Update* button to force index to refresh, if results are failing or stale